XFarooqi/XFarooqi/README.md

 Today I am changing my aboutme .Adding something in the commen.t. uplakided on meidum,lola.....
-NMo its time to bosst hte work.Event .is going to occour....busy in life frustation at peek.chani.gn name, ok that fine doing nothing..
+NMo its time to bosst hte work.Event .is going to occour....busy in life frustation at peek.chani.gn name, ok that fine doing nothing.. rejected in mlh
 --->